-French toast is a brunch staple, but it’s not always the healthiest.
-I’ve given my family’s secret French toast recipe a healthy twist just in time for the holidays to share with all of you!
+French toast is a brunch staple, but it’s not always easy finding a healthy french toast recipe.
+I’ve given my family’s secret baked French toast recipe a healthy twist with a few simple swaps just in time for the holidays to share with all of you!

-This upside down baked apple French toast can be made ahead of time, filled with nutritious ingredients and is sure to be a crowd pleaser.
+This upside down baked apple French toast can be made ahead of time, is filled with nutritious ingredients and is sure to be a crowd-pleaser.

 Most people look forward to Thanksgiving dinner when the holiday season hits.
 However, I patiently (okay, not so patiently) anticipate Christmas morning.
 For as long as I can remember, my family has always started the festivities off with a delicious brunch spread that always includes the infamous upside down baked apple French toast.

-My parents got the recipe from a bed and breakfast they stayed at in North Carolina and every year, my mom does something a little different with it to try and top the last year.
+My parents got the recipe from a bed and breakfast they stayed at in North Carolina, and every year, my mom does something a little different with it to try and top the previous year.

-- French white bread for sprouted cinnamon raisin bread.
+- Sprouted cinnamon raisin bread instead of French bread.
 “Sprouted” is a term used to describe the process in which grains are submerged in water for a period of time to release the food’s nutrients and decrease phytic acid, which can impair the absorption of certain vitamins and minerals.

-- Brown sugar for coconut sugar.
+- Coconut sugar instead of brown sugar.
 Coconut sugar has completely replaced brown sugar in my pantry as it is a less processed form of sugar.
-It also contains inulin, which is an indigestible carbohydrate that acts as a prebiotic.
+It is low glycemic, meaning it won’t spike your blood sugar levels as most sugars would.

-- Coconut oil for butter.
-Coconut oil contains medium chain triglycerides, a different kind of saturated fat than what you would find in animal products.
+- Coconut oil instead of dairy butter.
+Coconut oil contains medium-chain triglycerides, a different kind of saturated fat than what you would find in animal products.
 These fats have been shown to boost metabolism and fight off infections.